zyongqing/gif2tty/README.md

 # GIF2TTY: Play GIF on TTY

-You can use this package to play gif file on tty device
+You can use this package to play gif file on tty device in grayscale or 8bit color mode

 ## Installation